Oral microbiome dysbiosis among cigarette smokers and smokeless tobacco users compared to non-users

 - Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-- Users who had used tobacco at least once a week for the previous whole year.
+- Participants who had used tobacco at least once per week for the previous year at time point 4.

 - Group 0 sample size Number of subjects in the control (unexposed) group